sumonbis/Fairify/INSTALL.md

 ./fairify-targeted.sh <dataset>
 ```

-**Example:** Navigate using `cd targeted/`, and then run `./fairify-targeted.s GC.py`.
+**Example:** Navigate using `cd targeted/`, and then run `./fairify-targeted.sh GC`.
 This will take 1 hour for each model, in total 5 hours.